Teen Fentanyl Abuse: What Parents Need to Know

 • Intravenous drip

-If your teen overdoses from using fentanyl, they may need more than one dose of naloxone if their breathing does not quickly return to normal.10 Nasal spray forms of naloxone are available in some states without a prescription.11 Check with your local pharmacy, or consult your family doctor if a prescription is required where you live.
+If your teen overdoses from using fentanyl, they may need more than one dose of naloxone if their breathing doesn’t quickly return to normal.
+Nasal spray forms of naloxone are available in some states without a prescription.
+Check with a local pharmacy or consult your family doctor if a prescription is required where you live.
 If you choose to keep naloxone on hand, ask a pharmacist for instructions on how to use it.

 Even if you keep naloxone on hand and successfully administer it to your child after an overdose, they should be seen by a medical professional as soon as possible.
 The effects of naloxone are short lasting—between 30 and 90 minutes—and intended to extend the window of time available to get medical attention for someone who has overdosed on opioids.